-- $15 each (includes test kit, lab fee and postage to mail in)
+- Includes test kit, lab fee and postage to mail in the kit.

 Following the directions provided with the test kits and detectors is important, so the results will reveal the potential for elevated concentrations in the lowest lived-in level of the home.

-- Instructions - English NEW AlphaEnergy ST radon test kit 2017
+- Instructions - English AlphaEnergy ST Radon test kit

-- Instructions - Spanish NEW AlphaEnergy ST radon test kit 2017
+- Instructions - Spanish AlphaEnergy ST Radon test kit

 - If your results are low, consider repeating the test every five years or whenever there is a significant change in the home’s foundation, heating system or air tightness from weatherization efforts.